 Project3 was originally contracted by the City of Albany to conduct a scoping study in early 2013 to advise and inform their event planning for the period.
 Upon completion of the initial phase of the contract and based on Project3 recommendations following comprehensive stakeholder consultation the scope of contract was broadened significantly.

 Project3 was ultimately contracted jointly by the City of Albany and State Government to develop and deliver a complex schedule of events and lead the consultation and coordination process with the key stakeholders and partners in the project.
 The partners included the City of Albany, Department of Premier & Cabinet, Tourism WA, Department of Veterans Affairs, Royal Australian Navy, Returned Services League and many others in support.

-The 2014 events were a success, applauded around Australia and abroad and extensively covered by the press.
-Over 40,000 regional residents and visitors attended the event program, and extensive awareness of Albany’s important history as the point of departure for ANZAC troops was achieved.
+The 2014 events were a resounding success, applauded around Australia and abroad with extensive media coverage and live radio and television broadcasts.
+Over 40,000 visitors attended the event program and delivered greatly increased awareness of Albany’s important history as the point of departure for the first ANZAC troops to Gallipoli.